OP-TED/ted-xml-data-converter/README.md

 Project to convert notices in TED XML format to eForms XML format.

+Please see [Conversion-Methodology.md](Conversion-Methodology.md) for the approach and methodology for developing the conversion XSLT.

 Please see [Installation.md](Installation.md) for installation and usage instructions.

 ### Summary